CodeYourFuture/syllabus/docs/contributing/example/instructors-teplate.md

 ### What worked well in the past

-- What the students have enjoyed and go the most out of
+- What the trainees have enjoyed and go the most out of

 ### What hasn't worked well in the past

 - Any common gotchas to watch our for
-- Any technical pitfalls that the students fall into
+- Any technical pitfalls that the trainees fall into
 - The areas that it's best to spend you time in the lesson